shijujohn1093/learning-docker-visits/README.md

 # This is to run image
 docker-compose up
+# Or to launch it in background
+docker-compose up -d

 # --build startup our image with all the chnegs
 docker-compose up --build